Tempered homogeneous spaces IV: Introduction

 \subsection{Complex homogeneous spaces}

-\bq In the third paper \cite{BeKoIII} and in this one, we mainly focus on the case where both $\g g$ and $\g h$ are complex Lie algebras. \eq We introduce the orthogonal $\g h^\bot$ of $\g h$ in $\g g$ with respect to the Killing form
+\bq In the third paper \cite{BeKoIII} and in this one, we extend and deepen the theory of tempered homogeneous spaces with focus on the complex setting. \eq Suppose $\g g$ is a complex semisimple algebra.
+Via the Killing form